leesegal95/computer-networking/Notes/chapter-1.md

     - when the network establishes the circuit it also reserves a constant transmission rate in the networks links for the duration of the connection
     - since the transmission rate is reserved you have a guaranteed constant rate
 - dedicated resources: no sharing
-    - circuit like gauranteed performance
+    - circuit like guaranteed performance

 #### Multiplexing in Circuit-Switched Networks -> modulation technologies